Cornered Heegaard Floer homology: The cornering module--2-modules

 We now check \eqref{eq:compBarbell} for $\phi=I, \psi=J$ and $x=\sigma_1$.
 By canceling terms with double crossings, the left hand side of \eqref{eq:compBarbell} becomes:

 We get the same answer for the right hand side:

 Finally, for the Leibniz rule, using local commutation and associativity, we reduce to the case when we act on an element of the form $I \odot J$ with a single strand (the identity) in $\nil_1 \subset \BBv$.
-We have:
+That is, we need to check that